 The existence of~$\mu_-$ means that the set~$B$ has non empty interior, while that of~$\mu_+$ implies that $B\neq \mathcal{P}_p(\dR^d)$, so that the constraint is not trivial.
 Since the Gibbs principle relies on~$B$ being an $I$-continuity set, we provide a fine analysis of the minimization of~$\cE$ over the set~$B$ defined in~\eqref{eq:setB}.
 We prove in particular that the minimizer is unique with compact support, and we characterize it through an integral equation similar to~\eqref{eq:poteq} with an additional Lagrange multiplier.
 The proof of this result is presented in Appendix~\ref{sec:prooflincond}.

-\begin{theorem}[Variational characterization] Let $\mus\in\Pc(\dR^d)$ be the unconstrained equilibrium measure as in Proposition~\ref{prop:cE}, and let~$B$ the set defined in~\eqref{eq:setB}.
-Suppose that Assumption~\ref{as:intB} holds, for some $q>1$ and $p\in(1,q)$.
+\begin{theorem}[Variational characterization] Let $\mus\in\Pc(\dR^d)$ be the unconstrained equilibrium measure as in Proposition~\ref{prop:cE}, and let~$B$ be the set defined in~\eqref{eq:setB}.
+Suppose that Assumption~\ref{as:intB} hold for some $q>1$, and choose~$p\in(1,q)$.
 Then~$B$ is closed in the $p$-Wasserstein topology and

 Moreover

 where $\mu^\varphi$ has compact support and is solution to, for some $\alpha\geq 0$,

 with $C_{\varphi}= \cE(\mu^\varphi)$.
 Finally, one of the two following conditions holds: \begin{itemize} \item $\mus\in B$ and $\alpha = 0$; \item $\mus\notin B$, in which case $\mu^{\varphi}(\varphi)=0$ and $\alpha >0$.
 In other words, the constraint is saturated and the Lagrange multiplier is active. \end{itemize} \end{theorem}